Multiple-step template.

 The process definition owners can create a “Template” with multiple steps and connections by selecting the desired steps and connections.
 Use the Mouse control to group multiple steps.

-Right-click the selection to view the context menu.
-Select the “Save as Template” option.
+Right-click the selection to open the context menu, then select “Save as Template”.

-The template is saved as a new process definition, and a confirmation message is displayed in the top-right corner, as shown below.
+The template is saved as a new process definition, and a confirmation message appears in the top-right corner, as shown below.

 On the Process Designer page, scroll down in the left pane to select the “All Template Steps” feature.
 The process template is available for preview here.
-You can now drag and drop the template to the designer canvas on any other process definition.
+Drag and drop the template onto the designer canvas for any other process definition.

 Performing auto-layout of the process definition.

-It allows the process definition owner to auto-arrange the process design using several different options, such as a horizontal or vertical tree, radial tree, organic, or circular tree.
+It allows the process definition owner to automatically arrange the process design using several options, such as horizontal or vertical trees, radial trees, organic trees, or circular trees.

 Show or Hide tooltips for the Process Definition.

-The process designer can view the Step configuration as a tooltip if the “Show/Hide” tooltip is configured to ON.
+The process designer can view the Step configuration as a tooltip if the “Show/Hide” tooltip is enabled.

-Now, navigate to the process step and hover the mouse control to view the configuration as a tooltip.
+Navigate to the process step, then hover over the control to view its configuration in a tooltip.

 Panning the design within the process designer.

-Process design can also be panned by holding the right mouse button down and moving the mouse.
+Process design can also be panned by holding the right mouse button and moving the mouse.

 Panning the design within the Process Definition - Render view.